yeazj/Mininet/README.md

 # Mininet
-* Emulation of an enterprise network comprising of DNS, HTTP, HTTPS, FTP and SMTP servers.
+* Emulation of an enterprise network comprising of DNS, HTTP, HTTPS, FTP, SMTP and DB servers.
 * Emulation of Network attacks
   * Bruteforce
   * Web